AI Gone Rogue, or AI Governance Gone Missing?

 That changes the failure mode completely.
 The risk is no longer just a wrong answer.
 The risk is an irreversible action.

-The OWASP Top 10 for LLM Applications 2025, one of the most widely referenced security frameworks for AI systems, identifies "Excessive Agency" as a core risk in deployed AI.
+The OWASP (Open Web Application Security Project) Top 10 for LLM Applications 2025, one of the most widely referenced security frameworks for AI systems, identifies "Excessive Agency" as a core risk in deployed AI.
 In plain English, this means an AI system can cause damage because it has been given more permissions, more functionality, or more autonomy than the task actually required.[5]

 The Cloud Security Alliance, drawing on the US National Institute of Standards and Technology's AI Risk Management Framework,[6] published a draft governance profile for agentic AI systems in March 2026.
-Its position is direct: when an AI system can act on its own initiative, execute code, call external systems, and chain together multi step plans, the risk profile is fundamentally different from a model that simply responds to a human prompt.[7]
+Its point is straightforward: when an AI system can act on its own, run code, call outside systems, and chain together multi step plans, it carries a completely different level of risk than a model that simply responds to a human prompt.[7]

 The failures are not just more frequent.
 They are different in kind.